magicolala/oracle/README.md

 ## Contributions and Future of Oracle

 Because I'm new to coding, Oracle's code should be improvable.
-The next significant step for Oracle would be the creation of an open-source LLM trained on full PGNs with headers to replace GPT-3.5 Turbo Instruct, making Oracle completely free.
+The next significant step for Oracle would be the creation of an open-source LLM trained on full PGNs with headers to eliminate reliance on third-party hosted instruct models, keeping Oracle completely free to run.
 Following this, Oracle could be turned into a user-friendly executable file and used on a large scale for broadcasts, training, opening preparation, anti-cheating, bots creation, and so on.

 ## Support and Donation